Supply Chain Network

 - Meeting frequency: twice a year

-The Network’s programme of work focuses on improving the efficiency and effectiveness of the procurement function within the UN System, through collaborative arrangements, simplification and harmonisation of procurement practices and by fostering professionalism amongst the staff responsible for procurement.
-It also promotes business opportunities for potential suppliers from developing countries, as well as those from countries with economies in transition.
+The Network’s programme of work furthers the efficiency and effectiveness of the end-to-end supply chain function within the UN system, through inter alia, enhanced inter-agency coordination on global, regional and local supply chain management, collaborative supply chain arrangements, simplification and harmonization of supply chain practices, and by fostering professionalism amongst staff that are responsible for supply chain functions.
+It also promotes supply chain opportunities to potential suppliers from developing countries, as well as those from countries with economies in transition, and supports where possible capacity development for supply chain management in those countries where the UN organisations serve.

-The Procurement Network is responsible for the UN Global Marketplace (UNGM at www.ungm.org), the procurement portal of the UN System, which brings together more than 2500 UN procurement staff and the supplier community.
+The Supply Chain Network is responsible for the UN Global Marketplace (UNGM at www.ungm.org), the procurement portal of the UN System, which brings together UN procurement personnel and a large global supplier community.